maxgmr/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

   been classified.
 - ``Priority`` (recommended): How important the package is.
 - ``Build-Depends`` fields: Lists the packages required to build the package from source.
-For a full list of the
+For a full list of the fields, see `Declaring relationships between packages (Section 7.7) <policy-source-relations_>`_ of the Debian policy manual.
 - ``Standards-Version`` (required): The version of Debian Policy that the package complies with.
 - ``Homepage``: The :term:`upstream <Upstream>` home page.